coreinfrastructure/best-practices-badge/doc/security.md

    private public data.
 We don't consider the list of valid users private either, so again, manipulating 'id' cannot reveal anything private.
 7. *Injection.*
-   We use whitelists to validate project data entered into the system.
+   We use allowlists to validate project data entered into the system.
    When acquiring data from projects during autofill, we do only for the presence or absence of patterns; the data is not stored (other than caching) and the data is not used in command interpreters (such as SQL or shell).